 Without a doubt, there are several key things a practitioner must be very well trained in prior to treating clients with a cosmetic laser.
 A practitioner must be educated on proper eyewear and protective equipment, including cooling systems.
 A practitioner must be familiar with nominal hazard zones and receive Laser Safety Officer training.
 A practitioner must understand the wavelength settings based on the Fitzpatrick Scale to minimize the risk of burns and maximize the desired result.
 He or she must also be trained on pre- and post-care procedures, and be able to determine if a skin type is appropriate for laser hair removal or another cosmetic laser procedure.
 In addition, knowledge on how to properly care for and maintain laser machines is extremely important.

 Even if the state you work in doesn’t require mandatory training hours as a prerequisite to becoming a laser technician or medical aesthetician, comprehensive education and training are essential to safely and effectively performing laser hair removal and other cosmetic laser procedures.
 Comprehensive education provides an understanding of the physics of cosmetic laser technology and tissue interactions, as well as the proper techniques and safety protocols associated with these procedures.
-The industry-accepted standard in cosmetic laser education is two weeks of combined didactic classroom education and clinical hands-on training at an accredited facility.
+The industry-accepted standard in cosmetic laser education is two weeks of combined didactic classroom education and clinical hands-on training.

 Bio: Louis Silberman is president and founder of National Laser Institute, the largest cosmetic laser and medical aesthetic training center in North America.
 As an expert in medical aesthetics, a medical spa owner and nationally recognized author, marketing speaker and business consultant, Silberman has been a driving force behind the organization of advanced laser safety and clinical practice courses for professionals who use cosmetic lasers.
 Contact Silberman at (800) 982-6817 or email@example.com